ChimeHQ/ContainedDocument/README.md

 **ContainedDocumentController**

-An `NSDocumentController` subclass that manages the `NSDocument` lifecycle and manages the relationship to your containers.
+An `NSDocumentController` subclass that manages the `NSDocument` life-cycle and relationship to your containers.
 To use it, you must override the three container-document association methods.
 Restorable state is supported, but is optional.

 ```swift
 open func associateDocument(_ document: NSDocument, to container: Container)